Welcome to Day 1457 of our Wisdom-Trek, and thank you for joining me.

 This is Guthrie Chamberlain, Your Guide to Wisdom

 Wisdom – the final frontier to true knowledge.
 Welcome to Wisdom-Trek!
 Where our mission is to create a legacy of wisdom, to seek out discernment and insights, to boldly grow where few have chosen to grow before.
-Hello, my friend, I am Guthrie Chamberlain, your captain on our journey to increase Wisdom and Create a Living Legacy.
+Hello, my friend, I am Guthrie Chamberlain, your Captain on our journey to increase Wisdom and Create a Living Legacy.
 Thank you for joining us today as we explore wisdom on our 2nd millennium of podcasts.
-This is Day 1445 of our Trek, and it is time for our 3-minute mini trek called Wisdom Unplugged.
-This short nugget of wisdom includes an inspirational quote with a little bit of additional content for today’s trek.
-Consider this your vitamin supplement of wisdom for today.
-So let’s jump right in with today’s nugget:
+This is Day 1457 of our Trek, and time for a 3-minute mini-trek called Humor Unplugged.
+Our Thursday podcast will provide a short and clean funny story to help you lighten up and live a rich and satisfying life.
+Something to cheer you and give a bit a levity in your life.
+We are told in Proverbs 15:30 A cheerful look brings joy to the heart; good news makes for good health.
+We are also encouraged in Proverbs 17:22 A cheerful heart is good medicine, but a broken spirit saps a person’s strength.
+Consider this your vitamin supplement of cheer for today.
+So let’s jump right in with today’s funny which is titled:

-If you would like to listen to any of our past 1444 treks or read the Wisdom Journal, they are available at Wisdom-Trek.com.
-I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day’s trek will be downloaded automatically.
+If you would like to listen to any of our past 1456 treks or read the Wisdom Journal, they are all available at Wisdom-Trek.com.
+I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day will be downloaded to you automatically.

 Thank you for allowing me to be your guide, mentor, and most importantly, I am your friend as I serve you in through this Wisdom-Trek podcast and journal each day.